+34 685 880 045

 Job Market Paper [pdf] [abstract]

-I will be on the job market in 2017/2018, available for interviews at the 2017 SAEe in Barcelona, and at the 2018 ASSA Annual Meetings in Philadelphia.
+I am on the job market in 2017/2018, available for interviews at the 2017 SAEe in Barcelona, and at the 2018 ASSA Annual Meetings in Philadelphia.

 My research interests cover the theoretical and empirical analysis of executive compensation and corporate governance.
 In particular, I study agency problems and their implications on accounting manipulation, managerial compensation and turnover, and corporate governance.
 I am also interested in banking, financial stability and regulation, and structural estimation.